At any professional sports stadium, revenue flows from three main areas — all of which are essential to maintaining a healthy, sustainable business:

 Communicate with fans throughout the venue

-The most immersive display technology, like Samsung’s The Wall, can promote brand partnerships such that fans are more likely to stop and experience a feature, rather than just glance at a static image.
-The result is a unique and memorable interaction that gives them something to talk about with others or share on social platforms.
+The most immersive display technology, like The Wall by Samsung, can promote brand partnerships such that fans are more likely to stop and experience a feature, rather than just glance at a static image.
+The result is a unique and memorable interaction that gives them exciting content to share with others on social platforms.

-When video boards, ribbon displays, LED screens and other digital signage solutions are an omnipresent feature at the stadium, operators can offer a venue takeover as a premium-ticket option for sponsors and brand partners: A brand can pay to use every display in a specific section of the stadium — or the whole place.
-The option is available for fans too — for example, paying for a happy birthday message to surround their friend on their special day.
+When video boards, ribbon displays, LED screens and other digital signage solutions are an omnipresent feature at the stadium, operators can offer a venue takeover as a premium-ticket option for sponsors and brand partners.
+A brand can pay to use every display in a specific section of the stadium — or the whole place.

 Quantify the fan journey with sensors